git-pull/website/blog/2018/01/technical-screening.rst

 So to take that last part further: The other thing is, sometimes you'll get cringy interviews of two types:

 1. Bait and switch.
-The interviewer is more junior compared to me, and deliberately malingers or makes excuses to sabotage the process out of self-preservation.
+Sabotaging.

    The thing with claiming someone deliberately sabotages your interview is enough have you question your mental health.
 Seriously, because you think